FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 > THE MONEY HAS GONE TO PALENTIR TO FUCK YOU OVER MORE.
 > FUEL PRICES DOWN CUZ THERE IS NO MORE MONEY TO SPEND.

-> Berean Standard Bible.
+> Berean Standard Bible:
-> Rev 6:5: Then I looked and saw a black horse, and its rider held in his hand a pair of scales.
+> Revelation 6:5: Then I looked and saw a black horse, and its rider held in his hand a pair of scales.
-> Rev 6:6: And I heard what sounded like a voice from among the four living creatures, saying, “A quart of wheat for a denarius, a and three quarts of barley for a denarius, and do not harm the oil and wine.”
+> Revelation 6:6: And I heard what sounded like a voice from among the four living creatures, saying, “A quart of wheat for a denarius, a and three quarts of barley for a denarius, and do not harm the oil and wine.”

 > "A quart of wheat for a denarius."